Non-Toxic Product Guides:

 - Quaternary ammonium compounds (QUATs): QUATs are very common in cleaners labeled as disinfectants, and they are associated with allergies, asthma, fertility issues & birth defects.
 They may not be listed on ingredient labels at all, or if they are, they could be listed under multiple different names.
 For a list of those check here.

-Given that “natural” cleaners can still be full of toxic chemicals and ingredient labels are often incomplete, it’s a tough challenge to find cleaning products that are truly free of toxic chemicals.
+Given that “natural” cleaners can be full of toxic chemicals and ingredient labels are often incomplete, it’s a tough challenge to find cleaning products that are truly free of toxic chemicals.
 That’s why we developed Force of Nature.
-It’s a tiny appliance that uses electricity to turn salt, water & vinegar into a multi-tasking cleaner that powers through grease, grime, soap scum & odors as effectively as Clorox, Windex, Formula 409, Scrubbing Bubbles & Febreze but without the toxic chemicals.
-It’s the worry-free cleaner you can use around your kids–so gentle you can even recruit them to help you clean!
+It’s a tiny appliance that uses electricity to turn salt, water & vinegar into a multi-tasking cleaner & federal EPA registered disinfectant that powers through grease, grime, soap scum & odors as effectively as Clorox, Windex, Formula 409, Scrubbing Bubbles & Febreze but without the toxic chemicals.
 You can even use it on sippy cups, baby toys and highchair trays without rinsing.
-And this one product replaces bleach, deodorizers, kitchen, bathroom and glass cleaners all for just 7¢ an ounce.
+This one product replaces bleach, deodorizers, kitchen, bathroom and glass cleaners all for just 7¢ an ounce.
 You might want to learn about how Force of Nature kills viruses and bacteria, learn more about electrolyzed water (the Force of Nature technology) or hypochlorous acid, the anti-microbial ingredient.
 And if you want to dig in even more, we’ve also got the scoop on how Force of Nature actually works.
 Happy cleaning!